Janni Lee Simner

-Janni Lee Simner (born November 3, 1967 in New York City, USA) is an American author of fantasy and adventure novels and short stories.
+Janni Lee Simner (born November 3, 1967, in New York City, US) is an American author of fantasy and adventure novels and short stories.
 She writes primarily for young adults as teenagers and upper elementary children.

 Appearances

 She was involved in a number of panels and autograph signings at the 2007 North American Science Fiction Convention.
 On March 11–12, 2009, she was one of the four special guest authors for the Brandeis Book and Author Events at the Skyline Country Club in Arizona.

 Simner was interviewed on CNN in relation to the essay she wrote for the anthology Dear Bully that had been a blog post that she had written about being bullied as a child.
 She discussed how she was contacted later in life online by one of her childhood bullies and they became friends.
-In response to the multiple child sexual abuse allegations made against by Marion Zimmer Bradley by her own children, Simner announced on June 13, 2014 that she would be donating advances from her two Darkover books, her Darkover royalties and at the request of her husband, Larry Hammer, payment for his sale to Bradley’s magazine to the American anti-sexual assault organization Rape, Abuse & Incest National Network.
+In response to the multiple child sexual abuse allegations made against by Marion Zimmer Bradley by her own children, Simner announced on June 13, 2014, that she would be donating advances from her two Darkover books, her Darkover royalties and at the request of her husband, Larry Hammer, payment for his sale to Bradley’s magazine to the American anti-sexual assault organization Rape, Abuse & Incest National Network.